Music of Australia: Children's music

 Children's music in Australia developed gradually over the latter half of the 20th century.
 Some of the most recognised performers in that period were those associated with the long-running Australian Broadcasting Corporation series Play School, including veteran actor-musician Don Spencer and actor and singer Noni Hazlehurst.
 Children's music remained a relatively small segment of the Australian music industry until the emergence of groundbreaking children's group the Wiggles in the late 1990s.
 The multi-award-winning four-piece group rapidly gained international popularity in the early 2000s and by the end of the decade they had become one of the most popular children's groups in the world.
 The Wiggles now boasts a huge fanbase in many regions including Australasia, Britain, Asia, and the Americas.

 In 2008, the Wiggles were named Business Review Weekly's top-earning Australian entertainers for the fourth year in a row, having earned A$45 million in 2007.
 They have been called "the world's biggest preschool band" and "your child's first rock band".
 The group has achieved worldwide success with their children's albums, videos, television series, and concert appearances.
 They have earned 18 gold, 13 platinum, three double-platinum, and ten multi-platinum awards; additionally 15 ARIA Awards for Best Children's Album (making ARIA history as the most awarded ARIA winner in the one category), received the ARIA for Best Australian Live Act, and been inducted into the ARIA Hall of Fame.

 By 2002, the Wiggles had become the Australian Broadcasting Corporation's (ABC) most successful pre-school television program.
 They have performed for over 1.5 million children in the US between 2005 and 2008.
 They have won APRA song writing awards for Best Children's Song three times and earned ADSDA's award for Highest Selling Children's Album four times.
 They have been nominated for ARIA's Best Children's Album award nineteen times, and won the award twelve times.
 In 2003, they received ARIA's Outstanding Achievement Award for their success in the U.S. and were also inducted into the ARIA Hall of Fame in 2011.

-Peter Combe, Patsy Biscoe and Hi-5 are other notable names within the industry.
+Peter Combe, Patsy Biscoe, Hi-5 and Spaghetti Confetti are other notable names within the industry.